cityssm/sunrise-cms/README.md

 There are no limits to the number of records that can be tracked in Sunrise CMS.

+### ✔️ No Limit on Users

+Create the user accounts you need without limits.

 ### ✔️ Includes a Simple Built-In Work Order System

 In addition to tracking data related to cemetery plots,